 From Generation to Generation

-The Babylonian Captivity may well have created the circumstances that forced the surviving Jews to reconsider how they could survive as the People of God.
+The Babylonian Captivity may well have created the circumstances.
+In essence, the Exile forced the surviving Jews to reconsider how they could survive as the People of God.
 The Babylonian army had destroyed Solomon’s temple in 586 B.C., taking all but the poorest survivors back to Babylon.
 In order to maintain their identity, the Jews had to preserve their Holy Scriptures, which meant they also had to preserve their language.

 The need to preserve their identity meant that the Jews viewed synagogues in a different light from what we might have assumed.
 Emil Schurer, in his History of the Jewish People in the Time of Jesus Christ, states that “the main object of these Sabbath day assemblages in the synagogue was not public worship in its stricter sense, i.e. not devotion, but religious instruction, and this for an Israelite was above all instruction in the law” (Second Division, Volume 2, p.
 54).